wrideout/snipPy/README.md

 Installation instructions for Python3 may be found [here](https://www.python.org/downloads/).

-Running clipboardManager may be accomplished several different ways, the most basic of which is simply invoking the command from the CLI as a background task:
+Running snipPy may be accomplished several different ways, the most basic of which is simply invoking the command from the CLI as a background task:

 ```bash